Generic Solutions of Equations Involving the Modular $j$-function: Background

 \begin{remark} Using the equivalence between (M1) and (M2) in \textsection\ref{sec:modular_polynomials}, it is easy to see that MSC can be restated equivalently using a more geometric language (see also \cite[\textsection 15]{pila2}): For every algebraic variety $V\subseteq\mathbb{C}^{2n}$ defined over $\overline{\mathbb{Q}}$ for which there exists $(\mathbf{z},j(\mathbf{z}))\in V$, if $\dim V<n$ then $\dim_{G}(\mathbf{z}|\Sigma) < n$.

 This way of thinking about MSC leads one naturally to a counterpart problem for MSC, that is, the question of determining which subvarieties $V\subseteq\mathbb{C}^{2n}$ intersect the graph of the $j$-function.
-This gives rise to the existential closedness problem. \end{remark}
+This gives rise to the existential closedness problem, which we discuss next. \end{remark}